Teso Dos Bichos (The X-Files): Production

-"Teso Dos Bichos" was written by John Shiban, who claims to have derived the episode's title from an ancient chant.
-The words translate into Galician-Portuguese as "Burial Mound of Small Animals," although other translations have been proposed.
-Unbeknownst to Shiban, in parts of Colombia and Venezuela, the word "bichos" is a euphemism for testicles; Shiban later joked that this "controversy" would be "good for ratings".
+"Teso Dos Bichos" was written by John Shiban.
+The episode's title, which is a Brazilian Portuguese phrase meaning "mound of small animals", shares its name with an archaeological site of the same name on the island of Marajó in Brazil.
+Incidentally, in some Hispanophone regions of the world, the word bichos is a euphemism for male genitalia; Shiban was unaware of this usage, and he later joked that any possible "controversy" would be "good for ratings".

 The production of the episode was plagued with issues.
 At the last minute the ending of the episode had to be rewritten; originally, the episode was to feature "hordes" of common house cats attacking Mulder and Scully, but the cats refused to attack under direction, doing "pretty much nothing".
 To further complicate matters, Gillian Anderson had a severe cat allergy, and so the whole sequence was nixed.
 While director Kim Manners felt that the episode's first three acts were "the best three acts of television [he had] ever directed", he believed that the fourth act was "an absolute disaster."
-Manners reportedly asked series creator Chris Carter to film a leopard for the fourth act rather than house cats, saying "I begged Carter 'Please let's revisit the leopard in the teaser because I'm never going to make these cats scary.'"
+Manners reportedly asked series creator Chris Carter to film a leopard for the fourth act rather than house cats, saying "I begged Carter 'Please let's revisit the leopard in the teaser because I'm never going to make these cats scary'".

 "Teso Dos Bichos" was strongly disliked by the cast and crew of The X-Files, including both David Duchovny and Kim Manners.
-Manners found the story uninteresting because "pussycats are not scary."
-He later made T-shirts and gave them to the cast and crew that read "Teso Dos Bichos Survivor."
-The episode earned two distinctive nicknames courtesy of Manners: The first, "Second Salmon," referred to the number of re-writes the episode went through.
-Every time an episode was re-written, the color of the script changed accordingly; "Teso Dos Bichos" went through so many re-writes that the cast eventually received a second round of salmon colored copies.
+Manners found the story uninteresting because "pussycats are not scary".
+He later made T-shirts and gave them to the cast and crew that read "Teso Dos Bichos Survivor".
+Manners bestowed two nicknames upon the episode.
+The first, "Second Salmon", referred to the number of re-writes the episode went through.
+Every time an episode was re-written, the color of the script changed accordingly.
+"Teso Dos Bichos" went through so many re-writes that the cast eventually received a second round of salmon colored copies.
 The second nickname, again, courtesy of Manners, was "Teso Dos Bitches."